Evacuations still in place as Southern California blaze grows to more than 10,000 acres

 A Red Flag Warning was scheduled to be in effect for the area until 6 p.m.
 Saturday with widespread elevated fire weather conditions due to low humidity levels, warm weather during the days and persistent winds.

 In Northern California, more people were allowed to return to areas evacuated due to the huge Kincade Fire burning for days in the Sonoma County wine country.
-The 121-square-mile fire was 70% contained, the California Department of Forestry and Fire Protection said.
-The tally of destroyed homes reached 174 and there were 35 more damaged, Cal Fire said.
-Many other structures also burned.
+The 121-square-mile fire was 72% contained on Saturday, officials said.
+The tally of destroyed homes reached 175 and many other structures also burned.